rust-lang/book/2018-edition/src/ch12-03-improving-error-handling-and-modularity.md

 `Config::new`</span>

 Our `new` function now returns a `Result` with a `Config` instance in the success case and a `&'static str` in the error case.
+Recall from [“The Static Lifetime”]
+[the-static-lifetime]
-Recall from “The Static Lifetime” section in Chapter 10 that `&'static str` is the type of string literals, which is our error message type for now.
+section in Chapter 10 that `&'static str` is the type of string literals, which is our error message type for now.

 We’ve made two changes in the body of the `new` function: instead of calling